×

 By making data processing at internet scale more efficient, Hadoop significantly reduced costs for a new wave of online companies like Facebook and Uber, spawning an entire Hadoop ecosystem.
 For example, Apache HBase is a distributed columnar database that runs on HDFS and offered BigTable-like capabilities years before Google made the technology publicly accessible.

-From MapReduce to Hive
+From MapReduce to Apache Hive

 As Hadoop adoption grew, the framework’s limitations became more apparent.
 Few people understand MapReduce’s unique Java dialect, limiting Hadoop’s accessibility.
 In 2008, Facebook developers released their better data warehouse analytics platform running on HDFSApache Hive.